keisuke-yanagisawa/exprorer_msmd/README.md

 1. Prepare the protein `.pdb` file
   - Residue IDs must be 1-origin and must not any jump of residue IDs.
   - The protein should be centered.
 2. Make new protein config file (example: `example/protein.conf`).
-You have to write down an absolute path to protein PDB file and the residue numbers which make disulfide bonds (The record `binding_site_residues` is not used so far).
+You have to write down an absolute path to protein PDB file and the residue numbers which make disulfide bonds.
 3．Make new MSMD config file like `example/msmd_config.sh`.
 Please make sure to use new protein config file.

 ### To do CMD with a different probe (cosolvent)